EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 **I have other questions!
 Who do I talk to?**

-Our Speaker & CfP Coordinator is Moritz Neeb, send any and all CfP-related questions to him at [cfp2018@enthusiasticon.de](mailto:cfp2018@enthusiasticon.de)
+Our Speaker & CfP Coordinator is Joseph Yiasemides, send any and all CfP-related questions to him at [cfp2019@enthusiasticon.de](mailto:cfp2019@enthusiasticon.de)